Training course

 Make a piece of gilt leather (beware, this can be very addictive and take up all your time!).

-Cost: 315 pounds Sterling per person including all materials, tea, coffee and lunch.
-Accommodation is available locally at additional cost.
+Cost for 3 day course: 450 pounds Sterling per person including all materials, tea, coffee and lunch.
+Accommodation in Northampton is available locally at additional cost.
 Number of participants: 2 or 3.

 ©2003 Sturge Conservation Studio